Next: , Previous: , Up: Prime [Contents][Index]

 In the table below, C-something means pressing down CTRL and then pressing the other key.
 Note that ’^’ is the same as ’C’, meaning CTRL-key, it is just typed like this so DOS users can feel familiar with the text.

-The same as M-something, which means META or ALT.
+The same goes for M-something, which means META or ALT.

 FunctionDOS-like keyGNU keyGnuDOS Level